stmatengss/stmatengss.github.io/index.md

 Currently, I work closely with [Dr. Mingxing Zhang](http://madsys.cs.tsinghua.edu.cn/~zhangmx/) and [Prof. Xuehai Qian](http://alchem.usc.edu/portal/xuehaiq.html).
  -->

 After obtaining PhD degree, I worked as a postdoctoral researcher at Alibaba from 2021 to 2023, advised by Dr. Zhengyu He (CTO of Ant Group) and Prof. Zhaoxiang Zhang.
-Currently, I am a researcher in Operating System Lab (OSLab) at Alibaba Cloud.
+Currently, I am a researcher (Staff Engineer) in Operating System Lab (OSLab) at Alibaba Cloud.

 Now I build innovative software systems exploiting new hardware and kernel features in novel architectures such as memory disaggregation and LLM.